* This is the Veterinary Version. *

 The energy requirements of marine mammals vary with age, environmental temperatures, and condition.
-Young growing dolphins and smaller pinnipeds generally require 9–15% of their body weight in high-quality fish per day.
-Older animals may need only 4–9% of their body wt for maintenance.
-Larger species (whales, elephant seals) generally require less food (2–5% of body wt) as adults.
+Young, growing bottlenosed dolphins and smaller pinnipeds generally require 9%–15% of their body wt in high-quality fish per day.
+Older animals may need only 4%–9% of their body wt for maintenance.
+Larger species (whales, elephant seals) generally require less food per unit body weight (2%–5% of body wt) as adults.

-Sirenians thrive on a diet of hydroponic grass and various lettuces and vegetables, supplemented with high-protein monkey chow, carrots, bananas, and multivitamin-mineral supplements used particularly to balance calcium/phosphorus ratios.
+Sirenians thrive on a diet of hydroponic grass and various lettuces and vegetables, supplemented with high-protein monkey chow, carrots, bananas, and multivitamin-mineral supplements used particularly to balance calcium to phosphorus ratios.
 It is thought that sirenians ingest considerable animal protein incidentally during grazing in the wild.
-Intake requirements have been estimated at 7–9% of body wt daily.
+Intake requirements have been estimated at 7%–9% of body wt daily.
 Sirenians are generally fed several times a day to accommodate their grazing feeding pattern.

 Polar bears in the wild have high-lipid diets, particularly in winter when they subsist heavily on seals.
 They are considered to have an exceptional dietary requirement for vitamin A, and some dermatologic conditions respond to daily supplementation of 20,000–1,000,000 IU in the diet.
 Polar bears are commonly fed large amounts of fish in captivity.

-Young unweaned marine mammals are frequently encountered in strandings and must be fed a diet resembling their dam's milk.
+Young, unweaned marine mammals are frequently encountered in strandings and must be fed a diet resembling their dam’s milk.
 In captivity, neonates may be abandoned by their parents and require artificial rearing.
 The milk of marine mammals has a high lipid content.
-Most species are carbohydrate intolerant, and neonates fed formulas with carbohydrates develop severe, life-threatening, bacterial gastroenteritis.
+Most species are carbohydrate intolerant, and neonates fed formulas with carbohydrates develop severe, life-threatening bacterial gastroenteritis.
 Most neonatal marine mammals also require immense caloric density in replacement milks.
-In the past few years, milk replacement formulas based on commercial component-based milk replacers, eg, Zoologic® Milk Matrix have begun to supplant some of the very complex scratch-made formulas used in the past.
+Milk replacement formulas based on commercial component-based milk replacers (eg, Zoologic® Milk Matrix) have begun to supplant some of the very complex scratch-made formulas used in the past.
 When confronted with a marine mammal neonate to raise, contacting one of the major marine mammal rescue centers for advice is recommended.

 Neonatal cetaceans have longer nursing periods than pinnipeds.
 Success at bottle rearing has improved with experience, and individuals from species ranging from common dolphins (Delphinus delphis) to gray whales (Escrichtius robustus) have been reared successfully.
-The fat content of cetacean milks varies considerably; bottlenose dolphin (Tursiops spp) milk is ∼17% fat (half that of most pinniped milks); beluga whale (Delphinatperus leucus) milk, 27%; harbor porpoise (Phocoena phocoena) milk, 46%; and mysticete blue whale (Baleanoptera musculus) milk, 42%.
-Formulas based on commercial component milk replacers supplemented with ground fish and oils have been fed successfully to bottlenose dolphins and harbor porpoises using a lamb's nipple or stomach tubing.
+The fat content of cetacean milks varies considerably; bottlenose dolphin (Tursiops spp) milk is ~17% fat (half that of most pinniped milks); beluga whale (Delphinapterus leucas) milk, 27%; harbour porpoise (Phocoena phocoena) milk, 46%; and mysticete blue whale (Baleanoptera musculus) milk, 42%.
+Formulas based on commercial component milk replacers supplemented with ground fish and oils have been fed successfully to bottlenose dolphins and harbour porpoises using a lamb’s nipple or stomach tubing.